 There is a possibility that you will have a lien on your home that was assessed by government bodies, most commonly the Internal Revenue Service or the Department of Revenue.
 These tend to be related to tax concerns rather than simply HOA fees or other debts.
 If you discover that one of these liens has been placed on your home, then you might have bigger concerns than getting your home listed.
 In this instance, you should contact a CPA and attorney to see what your options are for getting the liens released.

 Once you have gone through these steps, your home should be free of non-standard liens, and all that’s left to do is get it on the market and sold.
 You might be tempted to deal list the home before getting the liens released, but we would strongly advise against that.
 If you want to get the full amount of what your home is worth, it’s important to not let it sit on the market for too long.
-Having active liens on your home and listing it for too long both can both be disastrous for your leverage — and when you lose leverage, you are less likely to get a price that you want for your home.
+Selling a house with a lien and listing it for too long both can both be disastrous for your leverage — and when you lose leverage, you are less likely to get a price that you want for your home.

 The most important way to get the most out of your home sale is to work with a real estate agent that knows how to maximize value.
 At the Keri Shull Team, we specialize in helping homeowners sell their house faster, for a higher price, and with absolutely zero stress!